Skip to content

 Turn throwing code into typed results, and tap every NiceError for logging.

-Two complementary surfaces: a result type for running code that can fail without try/catch, and an observability seam for piping every NiceError to your logger or telemetry.
+Two things that work well together: a result type for running code that might fail without try/catch, and a single place to hook into so every NiceError can be sent to your logger or telemetry.

-niceTry / niceTryAsync turn a throwing function into a typed result whose failure branch is always a NiceError.
+niceTry / niceTryAsync run a function that might throw and hand you back a typed result.
+If it fails, the error is always a NiceError.

 import { niceTry, niceTryAsync, type TNiceResult } from "@nice-code/error";